 In order to re-balance the dataset in terms of partitions, we slightly modified the images belonging to each partition.
-For a fair comparison between the Recipe1M and the extended version of it, containing 13M images, we created an intersection version of the initial dataset, which simply contains the images that were common between both datasets.
+For a fair comparison between the Recipe1M and Recipe1M+ in our experiments, we created an intersection version of the initial dataset, which simply contains the images that were common between both of them.
+One would expect Recipe1M images to be a subset of Recipe1M+ images, but due to the re-balance and the cleanse of near-duplicates, which were not done in the original Recipe1M dataset, this was no longer true.
 Table 1 shows the small differences in numbers.
-From this point forward, the extended version will be referred to as Recipe1M+.